What brings you out of ketosis | 5 tips to avoid carbs (and stay in ketosis)

 Are you struggling with weight loss and other results you hope to achieve with a keto diet?
 You eating too many carbs may be the problem.
 Think of; eating and drinking that you think is good, but that actually doesn't fit in with the pursuit of ketosis.

-What you kick out of ketosis.
+This brings you out of ketosis

 Unfortunately carbohydrate-rich plant foods do not fit in a ketogenic diet.
 Eating it you can get out of ketosis.
 Yes, these foods have their advantages; think of: flavonoids, carotenoids, phytoestrogens, glucosinolates and other vitamins and minerals.
 However, if you are striving for ketosis (the state in which your body uses fat as the dominant fuel instead of glucose), you should limit the intake of carbohydrates to a maximum of 25 grams per day and skip some relatively healthy food.
 At least in moderation.

 Let's look at some common mistakes that cause people to not see results on a keto diet:

 Sweet potato, beet and pumpkin are nourishing powerhouses.
 But together with those nutrients and fibres comes a large amount of carbohydrates that you can store directly from ketosis.

 Legumes are rich in carbohydrates (read: keto-unfriendly in even small quantities).
 Think of: alfalfa, beans, carob, chickpeas, lentils, peas, soybeans, tamarind and peanuts.

 Most fruits have a high sugar content (i.e.: carbohydrates).
 Even a small amount of fruit can slow down weight loss on a keto diet.
 Go for berries or coconut - but in moderation.

 Even if you avoid these relatively healthy 'offenders', you may still get carbohydrates from other sources that sabotage your desired results.